Official Name: Xian

 Cultural Traits: The Xian were worshipped as gods by the people of Ancient China which at its zenith included parts of Thailand, Mongolia, Burma, Indochina and even Korea.
 Their civilization greatly resembles the Imperial-style of China without any of the influence of Western Civilization.
 Their government though Imperial consists of a large bureaucracy of gods divided into several ministries controlling certain subjects, such as storm, medicine, water, time, mountains, exorcisms, war, literature, finances, public works and the underworld to prevent any one deity to gain too much power over any one area of worship.

-Names of Representatives: Chang Mu, Cheng Hsian, Cheng-O, Chih-Nu, Chi-Yu, Er Lang, Gan Jiang, Guan Ti, Guan-Yin, Lei Kung, Shen-Nong, Shou-Hsing, Sien Tsian, Xi Wang Mu, Yen-Lo Wang, Yi the Sun-God, Yu-Ti, Yu Huang, Yu Qiang, Zhu Rong, et al.
+Names of Representatives: Chang Mu, Cheng Hsian, Cheng-O, Chih-Nu, Chi-Yu, Er Lang, Gan Jiang, Guan Ti, Guan-Yin, Lei Kung, Monkey, Shen-Nong, Shou-Hsing, Sien Tsian, Xi Wang Mu, Yen-Lo Wang, Yi the Sun-God, Yu-Ti, Yu Huang, Yu Qiang, Zhu Rong, et al.